valeria921/valeria921/README.md

 Git, and Docker are part of my daily toolbox too.

 ### 🚀 What I’ve built so far:

-🔹 **[SnapFact](https://idonotlikedocker.com)** – a quirky full-stack app + Telegram bot that delivers random facts.
+- **[SnapFact](https://idonotlikedocker.com)** – a quirky full-stack app + Telegram bot that delivers random facts.
 Yes, it's live on a server.
-Yes, I named the domain like that on purpose as a little memory of deployment struggles 😄 (Spoiler: I do use Docker now and plan to keep using it.)
+Yes, I named the domain "idonotlikedocker.com" on purpose as a little memory of deployment struggles 😄
+(Spoiler: I do use Docker now and plan to keep using it.)
-🔹 Currently building a **car wash management system** – a full-stack app that helps manage everything inside a real car wash: orders, salaries, reports, and more.
+- Currently building a **car wash management system** – a full-stack app that helps manage everything inside a real car wash: orders, salaries, reports, and more.
 I’m deep in Django, DRF, and React.js, and I’m loving this challenge.

 ### 🧠 Currently learning more about:

 Every new feature I build teaches me something.
 I'm especially focused now on:
 - Advanced Django & DRF patterns
 - Clean code & better architecture